andrelkj/GravidadeZero/frontend/README.md

 Thunder client is a VS Code extention used to manage and test server queries without the need of an external application like Postman and/or Insomnia.

+**IMPORTANT:** Thunder Client execute requirements and validations but it cannot deal with data workload properly so it will be converted to robot as well for automated testing.
+Although Thunder Client can still be usefull and interesting for API Testing.

 ### Collections

 All start by creating a collection like the "Getgeeks" created in here.